In-person TEFL Course in Phnom Penh, Cambodia

 If you don’t plan to teach in Cambodia after the course, a T Class visa is sufficient.
 It’s valid for 30 days and can be renewed once for a further 30 days without leaving the country.

-If you plan to stay and teach in Cambodia after the course, it's best to enter on an Ordinary Visa E Class.
+If you plan to stay and teach in Cambodia after the course, it’s best to enter on an Ordinary Visa E Class.
 These are also valid for 30 days and can be obtained from a Cambodian embassy or at the port of entry.
 They can be extended once for one, three, six or twelve months.
-If you extend for six or twelve months, you'll be able to leave and re-enter the country as many times as you like, and open a bank account in Cambodia.
-When you secure a teaching job, your employer will sponsor your work permit and have it processed, along with the visa extension.
+If you extend for six or twelve months, you’ll be able to leave and re-enter the country as many times as you like, and open a bank account in Cambodia.
+When you secure a teaching job, employers in Cambodia often assist with the process of obtaining a work permit and extending your visa.
+This depends on the school’s policies and your contract.

-Our partner centre will be on hand to help you with everything to do with visas, and you can read our more detailed information about visas here.
+Our partner centre provides guidance and support related to the visa process during your course, and you can read our more detailed information about visas here.

 • What paperwork do I need to bring to teach English in Cambodia?

-You should bring your notarised degree certificate (if you have one) and background check with you.
+You should bring your degree certificate (if you have one) and background check with you.

 Please see our information about background checks for more info.